James Lapslie

-James Lapslie (1750-1824) was Scottish minister and local historian serving Campsie.
+James Lapslie (1750–1824) was a Scottish minister and local historian serving Campsie.
 He played a role in the trial of Thomas Muir of Huntershill in 1793.
 Kay drew him and dubbed him the "Pension Hunter" at the trial.

 Life

-He was born on 12 June 1750, the son of John Lapslie, a tackman and tenant of Bencloich Mill, and his wife, Margaret Lockhart (1730-1754) who died when James was four.
+He was born on 12 June 1750, the son of John Lapslie, a tacksman and tenant of Bencloich Mill, and his wife, Margaret Lockhart (1730-1754) who died when James was four.
 His father remarried and thereafter he seemed distant from both father and step-mother.
 His father did however encourage his interest in the ministry and supported his study of Divinity at Glasgow University.

 He undertook a Grand Tour of Europe with Sir James Suttie, who afterwards afforded him many good social connections.

 He became minister of Campsie on 27 November 1783, taking over from Rev William Bell.
 He held his post for 41 years.

 His first appearance in British history is in 1785 at the descent of the first hot-air balloon in Campsie, where Lapslie met the famous Vincent Lunardi upon his arrival.

 In November 1792, in the wake of the French Revolution, a number of Friends of the People organisations were set up in Scotland (also known as Reform Societies).
 The local calico printing industry proved a centre for these groups in Kirkintilloch and Milton of Campsie.
 At the infamous trial of Thomas Muir, Lapslie appeared as an uncalled witness to speak against Muir, despite being a friend of the Muir family and established a firmly anti-democratic stance, stressing the dangers of democracy.
 In this he stood in opposition to Rev. William Dunn who took the pro-democratic stance.
 Lapslie appears to have been able to cross-examine Muir at some point, fooling the presiding Lord Armadale into believing that he had some legitimate presence.
 Muir strongly objected to Lapslie’s appearance, and the court upheld this objection and continued without Lapslie’s evidence.

 This action led to Lapslie’s actions being put to verse: